lwig-wg/terminology/draft-ietf-iotops-7228bis.md

-magnitude; this does not mean that there are no interesting transitions within these spans, just that these transitions are dependent on other parameters such as MAC (message authentication code) sizes the variations of which would split these classes into small, less universally relevant subclasses.
+magnitude; this does not mean that there are no interesting transitions within these spans, just that these transitions are dependent on other parameters such as MAC (message authentication code) sizes, the variations of which would split these classes into small, less universally relevant subclasses.
 The range S10 to S14 is more finely divided here due to transitions resulting from the dominating link layer (15xx, 9216) and network layer